nplan/HomeButtons/docs/setup.md

 You will need one 18650 Li-Ion battery cell (**not included**).
 Please use a high quality cell with greater than 3000 mAh capacity.

 1. Detach the back cover by inserting a flat headed screwdriver in the hole at the bottom and twisting it.
-Then pull it off.
+Then pull the cover off.

     ![Open back cover image](assets/open_back_cover.jpeg){width="300"}